SymfonyCasts/api-platform3/sfcasts/micro-mapper.md

 ```

 That kind of sounds like a superhero.
 Now that we have this in our app, we have
-one new micromapper service that's good at converting the data from *one* object
+one new micromapper service that's good at converting data from *one* object
 to another.
 Let's start by using it in our *processor*.

 ## Using the MicroMapper Service

-Up at the top here, autowire a `private MicroMapperInterface $microMapper`.
+Up on top, autowire a `private MicroMapperInterface $microMapper`.
 And
-down here, for all of the mapping stuff, copy the existing logic, because we'll
+down here, for all the mapping stuff, copy the existing logic, because we'll
 need it in a minute.
-But all *we* need now is `return $this->microMapper->map()`.
+Replace it with `return $this->microMapper->map()`.
 This has two main arguments: The `$from` object, which will be `$dto` and the
-*toClass*,so `User::class`.
+*toClass*, so `User::class`.

 Done!
-Well... not *quite*, but let's try running our `testPostToCreateUser` anyway.
+Well... not *quite*, but let's try running `testPostToCreateUser` anyway.

 ```terminal-silent
 symfony php bin/phpunit --filter=testPostToCreateUser
 ```

 And... it *fails* with a *500* error.
-The interesting thing is what that 500 error
+The interesting thing is *what* that 500
-*is*.
+error says.
 Let's "View Page Source" so we can read this even better.
 It says

 > No mapper found for `App\UserResource\UserApi` -> `App\Entity\User`

-And this is coming from `MicroMapper`.
-This is basically saying:
+And this comes from `MicroMapper`.
+This basically says:

 > Hey, I don't know *how* to convert a `UserApi` object to a `User` object!
+Halp!

 ## Creating a Mapper

 MicroMapper *isn't* magic... it's really the opposite.
 To teach micro mapper how
-to do this conversion, we're going to create a class that *explains* how to do it.
+to do this conversion, we need to create a class that *explains* what we want.
 That's called a *mapper class*.
 And these are fun!

 Let me start by closing a few things... and then creating a new `Mapper/` directory